 - Other injuries: Other injuries can include sprains, fractures, burns, dislocations, concussions, and whiplash.

-Here at the Fitch Law Firm, our team of attorneys practice in numerous fields of personal injury law, covering many types of cases.
+Here at the Fitch Law Firm, our team of attorneys practices in numerous fields of personal injury law, covering many cases.

 - Dangerous or bad drugs: A dangerous or defective drug with harmful side effects may warrant legal action.

-- Defective or bad medical devices: The manufacturer may be liable when a medical device fails and harms a patient it was meant to help.
+- Defective or flawed medical devices: The manufacturer may be liable when a medical device fails and harms a patient instead of improving their condition.

 - Bicycle accidents and pedestrian accidents: Bike riders and pedestrians have a right to the road and are especially vulnerable if struck by a negligent driver.